RedditRecs

 Reddit Icon

-ewydigital • 28 days ago
+ewydigital • about 2 months ago

 Step counting is rather conservative (my experience vs Apple Watch), and sleep tracking does not differ between deep sleep and REM.
 Even with these limitations, I really love it for its battery life and design.